rubyaustralia/roro/2017/201709-rorosyd.md

 <br />
 # [fit] **Rails Girls**
-# [fit] **Early November**
+# [fit] **Saturday November 11**
 # [fit] Info: railsgirls.com/sydney

 ^
-We are tentatively arranging a Rails Girls for early November.
 This event is aimed at getting more women into coding by introducing them to building a rails app in a fun, friendly environment.
-There is Rails Girls track 1 for newbies and Rails Girls track 2 for people who  have a bit of coding knowledge, or have already done RailsGirls track 1
+There is Rails Girls track 1 for newbies and Rails Girls track 2 for people who  have a bit of coding knowledge, or have already done RailsGirls track 1.
+We will be opening applications soon, but you can register your interest at railsgirls.com/sydney

 ---